ANSWERS TO FAQ´S:

 **Please lock ALL doors and windows before leaving, when outside in the back or front yards or on the beach.

 * Break-ins are exceptionally popular during the tourist season, as they know there are computers, phones and cash to be had.
 Safes are rarely supplied.
 Please note, 911 is available here in Mexico, and you can also search the local FB pages for emergency numbers.
 We ask that you message us, or call if it is an emergency, with any house maintenance issues or concerns.
+We ask that you avoid contacting the owners, as they have hired us to assist you.

 PETS & SMOKING: